RAINGUARD/Bridge/README.txt

-the bridge's traffic policies and restrictions for a vehicle to perform its routine on the bridge, which are: arrive, cross, and leave the bridge on the correct direction while following the bridge's policies and restrictions such as 1200 unit weight limit, two empty lanes can be used for
+the bridge's traffic policies and restrictions for a vehicle to perform its routine on the bridge, which are: arrive, cross, and leave the bridge on the correct direction while following the bridge's policies and restrictions such as 1200 unit weight limit, two empty lanes can be used for the same directions vehicles if there is no waiting/crossing vehicle at the moment, and more.

 Write-Up Implementation: